nmsa/tma-framework/common/tma-utils/src/main/java/eubr/atmosphere/tma/logs/README.md

 Fields explanation:

+* `id` -> It is the primary key, an unique identifier of each log and is automatically incremented.

-* `LogTime` -> It is the time the log happens and it's used as primary key.
+* `logTime` -> It is the time the log happens.

 * `origin` -> It is the subject that dispatches the log.
 For example, it can be a Plan, Quality Model, etc...